ElCuboNegro/CS50AI/README.md

 ## What the fuck is a state?
 A state is a configuration of an agent in (or and?) its environment.
 For example, in a 15 puzzle, a state is any one way that all the numbers are arranged on the board.
+It has:
+- Internal attributes: The agent's memory, data, or variables that define its current situation.
+- External environment conditions: Information about the environment in which the agent operates (e.g., sensor readings, external events).
+- Agent's position or situation: Where the agent is in relation to its task or goal (e.g., location in a map, current progress in a process).

 ### And what is a configuration?
 well, let's say it's the way the things are (the number of things, the positions of all the things inside the group and all the properties of the objects inside the group) in a particular moment. if at least one of the properties, one of the positions or the number of things changes, this is other "configuration".